SioKCronin/website/content/praxis.md

 erasure for survival.
 I had studied and taught nondualism in the Vedic tradition.
 I had primed the canvas for an identification of self that pressed beyond the borders of organism.

-I prioritize engineering, movement research, poetics, and collective intelligence praxis to prime fresh possiblities of collective flourishing.
+I prioritize engineering, movement research, and collective intelligence praxis to prime fresh possiblities of collective flourishing.
 I take notes in [code](https://github.com/SioKCronin/swarmopt) and poems.
 I apprentice as a steward of growing complex data systems to provide scaffolding to my inquiry.